fooelisa/napalm_demo/README.md

 ### Deploy config

+This will generate the various config snippets (roles), merge them and upload them to the devices.

 The following roles are available in this demo:
   - base-config
   - system
   - interfaces

-* Batch deploy the init config and all available roles
+* Batch deploy all available roles
 ```
 ansible-playbook -i hosts playbooks/generate-config.yml
 ```

-* Commit complete config
+* Commit the complete configuration
 ```
 ansible-playbook -i hosts playbooks/commit-config.yml
 ```